 Select the Midi port and channel that should be used for sending commands.
 If available, the default port "StreamDeck2Daw" is selected when you create a button but you can select any other port if required.

-When you change Midi port and/or channel for one button, the change affect that button only but the selected Midi port and channel will be the default for new buttons created from that point on.
+When you change Midi port and/or channel for one button, the change affects that button only, but the selected Midi port and the channel will be the default for new buttons created from that point on.

 Please note that the Midi channels are numbered 1-16 (that is normal for humans), but the Midi protocol uses 0-15 (that is normal for computers).
 If your device uses 0-15 numbering, please subtract 1 from the channel in the dropdown list.